jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 // Testbench for the add_two_values_task module
 module tb();
-    reg [3:0] ain, bin; // Declare 4-bit input registers for the module under test wire cout;          // Declare a single bit output wire for the carry output wire [3:0] sum;     // Declare a 4-bit output wire for the sum output integer k;          // Declare an integer for the loop index in the test sequence
+    reg [3:0] ain, bin; // Declare 4-bit input registers for the module under test wire cout;          // Declare a single-bit output wire for the carry output wire [3:0] sum;     // Declare a 4-bit output wire for the sum output integer k;          // Declare an integer for the loop index in the test sequence